 Residence Halls.
 The university maintains two men's residence halls (Meier Hall and Burman Hall) and one women's residence hall (Lamson Hall).
 Double-occupancy rooms are standard.
-Private occupancy is permitted by special request if space allows.
+Private occupancy is permitted by special request if space allows, with a supplemental fee.

 Apartments and Houses for Rent.
 The university owns approximately 300 apartments and 25 small unfurnished houses which are available to married students and single-parent students.
-Only the efficiency apartments in the Garland complex are available to graduate single men or single women, or undergraduates who are over the age of 22 years.
-Accommodations are available only to those who have been officially accepted for studies at the university.
-Since apartments are limited, applicants are advised to apply six to nine months before their first quarter of studies.
+Only the efficiency apartments in the Garland complex are available to graduate singles, or undergraduates who are 22 years of age or older.
+Accommodations are available only to those who have been officially accepted as university students.
+Since apartments are limited, applicants are advised to apply six to nine months before their first semester of studies.

-Most apartments are furnished, including stove and refrigerator.
+Most apartments are furnished, with both stove and refrigerator.
 Tenants must supply their own linen, draperies, and culinary utensils.
-Unfurnished apartments also have a stove and refrigerator.
+Unfurnished apartments have a stove and refrigerator.
 Heavy furniture and pianos may be moved into the apartments only by prior arrangement with the housing manager.
 Pianos may be used on ground floors only.
-No pets are allowed in university apartments or houses.
+Pets are not allowed in university apartments or houses.
 The Housing Office provides apartment descriptions, rental rates, and application forms upon request.
+Further information on university housing may be obtained through the University Housing Handbook avail-